universal-packages/universal-documentation/docs/tutorials/todo-list/testing.md

 });
 ```

 This test will create two todo items in the database and then make a request using the universal-fetch-jest utility to the `todo-items` endpoint.
-After that it will check if the response is as expected using as well the `fResponse` and `fResponseBody` utilities from universal-fetch-jest.
+After that, it will check if the response is as expected using the `fResponse` and `fResponseBody` utilities from universal-fetch-jest.

-Now lets run the tests:
+Now let's run the tests:

 ```bash
 npm test